ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro/beta/readme.md

 #### :warning: !ATTETION PLEASE!
 About
-#### About DWIN LCD MENU V3
-- You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 3.0.0 or last version, otherwise it will cause some display issue on LCD MENU.
+#### You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.1.0 or last version, otherwise it will cause some display issue on LCD MENU.
 For more details, please refer to :point_right: [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN).

-#### About DWIN LCD MENU V2
-- You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.0 or last version, otherwise it will cause some display issue on LCD MENU.
-For more details, please refer to :point_right: [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN).
-- We will stop releasing firmware for "DWIN LCD MENU V1" after the end of April 2022, V1.4.x will be the last version for "DWIN LCD MENU V1", we recommend that you upgrade the firmware of the 4.3" DWIN LCD screen as soon as possible.
-- About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
-- About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/)

 #### :green_book: Firmware Upload Steps
 1. Download the zip file and unzip it